jsta/glatos-spatial_workshop_materials/_episodes/05-vector-raster-integration.md

 * Area of interest (AOI) -- blue
 * Roads and trails -- purple
 * Vegetation plot locations (marked with white dots)-- black
-* A canopy height model (CHM) in GeoTIFF format -- green
+* A Bathymetry model (CHM) in GeoTIFF format -- green